 The KEAC monitors drinking water quality strategies and regulations applicable in Nunavik.
 This includes the health of the region’s residents, in particular in relation to community drinking water supply, and the need for adequate public infrastructure that meets standards.
 The KEAC also monitors laws and regulations to ensure that proper consideration is given to the unique and fragile nature of Nunavik’s wetlands and bodies of water.

-- Letter – Act respecting the Conservation of Wetlands and Bodies of Water (2017, c.
-14) and its application in Nunavik
+- Submitted feedback on the Act respecting the Conservation of Wetlands and Bodies of Water and its application in Nunavik.